StrollHealth/react-signature/README.md

 var signaturepad = this.refs.signatureboard;

 /*
- * Method that returns the signature on canvas in URL form.
+ * Method that converts the signature image to URL.
+ * Returns the URL.
 */

-signatureboard.handleSave();
+signatureboard.toDataURL();

 /*